Skip to main content

 • telehealth

-If you are primary care provider interested in joining the OSU Rural Practice Based Research Network, please register here.
+If you are a primary care provider interested in joining the OSU Rural Practice Based Research Network, please register here.

 CHSI leads multiple efforts to ensure OSU Center for Health Sciences students gain experience and receive training in health innovation.
-In addition to employing Center for Health Sciences’ and Spears School of Business’ students on cross disciplinary teams through associate positions and graduate assistantships, CHSI offers students the opportunity to participate in innovation events and design seminars.
+In addition to employing Center for Health Sciences and Spears School of Business students on cross disciplinary teams through associate positions and graduate assistantships, CHSI offers students the opportunity to participate in innovation events and design seminars.
 In the fall of 2016, please look for a new student club based at Center for Health Sciences: Health Innovation, Technology and Entrepreneurship Club (HITEC).

 • Institute for Predictive Medicine